sourcegraph/handbook/content/company/strategy/code-graph/search/index.md

 ## Mission

 Sourcegraph's mission is to make it so that everyone can code.
 The Search teams' mission is to enable developers to find the code they need when they need it.

-## Vision

-#### 1 Year vision

-> Enterprise customers of Sourcegraph actively use our differentiated code search features.
+We want enterprise customers of Sourcegraph actively use our differentiated code search features.
 Sourcegraph Cloud enables federated search over several code hosts beyond GitHub and GitLab, with relevant results.

-#### 3 Year vision

-> Search powers [unified](../index.md#deliver-a-unified-experience) use cases of Sourcegraph, at any Enterprise scale and across the entire OSS universe.
+Eventually, we envision that Search will power [unified](../index.md#deliver-a-unified-experience) use cases of Sourcegraph, at any Enterprise scale and across the entire OSS universe.
+Beyond that, we see Code search is a cornerstone of [universal coding literacy](../../index.md#ten-year-vision-democratize-coding).

-#### 10 year vision

-> Code search is a cornerstone of [universal coding literacy](../../index.md#ten-year-vision-democratize-coding).

 ## Guiding principles